 - Barbell Pendlay Row

-- Place a loaded barbell on the floor and stand upright with your feet beneath the bar, and shin close to it.
+- Place a loaded barbell on the floor and stand upright, with your feet beneath the bar and your shin close to it.

 - Pushing your hips back, bend your knees enough to grab the bar.
 Maintain a neutral spine position.